gregv12/fluxtion-service-starter/README.md

 Developer Guide available on **[GitHub pages](https://gregv12.github.io/fluxtion-service-starter/)**

 Tasks are triggered on a service when all its dependencies have successfully executed their tasks.
-Either an individual services or all services can be started or stopped interactively.
-The topological order of managed services is calculated by the service starter to determine the execution order of tasks.
+Either an individual service or all services can be started or stopped interactively.
+The topological order of managed services is calculated by the service starter to determine the correct execution order of tasks.

 ## The problem service starter solves
 In many systems services execute independently but need to co-ordinate their lifecycle with each other.
 A service